OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

         make -C $(KERNEL) M=$(shell pwd) clean
 ```

-Run `make` to compile the code, which should create the file kernel_hook.ko.
-Copy kernel_hook.ko to the device and load it with the `insmod` command.
+Run `make` to compile the code, which should create the file `kernel_hook.ko`.
+Copy `kernel_hook.ko` to the device and load it with the `insmod` command.
 Using the `lsmod` command, verify that the module has been loaded successfully.

 ```bash
 $ make